 As Point Reyes Station grew to service the train line, Olema’s importance diminished.
 Now only a few buildings remain from that era, including 88 Bear Valley Road (which is the current Bear Valley Inn).

-The Bear Valley Inn was part of the Shafter estate that owned most of the land in the area up to the 1900’s.
+The property where Bear Valley Cottage is, was part of the Shafter estate that owned most of the land in the area up to the 1900’s.
 The Inn is thought to be constructed around 1910 and is an amazing house.
 The walls, ceilings and floors are all built of the finest redwood.
 In fact, its redwood gutter, approximately 100 years old, still functions today.
 The Shafter’s owned large tracts of land and operated the Bear Valley Lodge that catered to wealthy San Franciscans who came to Olema to hunt bear, deer, mountain lions and other creatures plentiful at the time.
 The game keeper for the lodge apparently lived at the house.